 5. Sleep On It

-Don’t let the salesman pressure you to make a decision on the spot.
+Don’t let the salesperson pressure you to make a decision on the spot.
 I recommend you go home and sleep on it.
-I personally have avoided many bad decisions by employing this tactic.

 Here is a list of everything you should know before you make your decision: